bids-standard/bids-specification/src/modality-specific-files/motion.md

 Any number of additional columns MAY be added to provide additional information about the channels.
 The `*_tracksys-<label>_channels.tsv` file SHOULD give additional information about individual recorded channel, some of which my not be found summarized in `*_motion.json`.
+To store information about specific coordinate system infromation for a channel, we RECOMMEND to use the `reference_frame` column.
+A detailed description about the reference frame in which the data is to be interpreted, is described [here](./motion.md#reference-frame-description-_channelsjson).

 The columns of the channels description table stored in `*_channels.tsv` are: